 AI in FinTech: 5 Use Cases

 AI is nothing new.
 As a word, it first popped in 1956 when scientist John McCarthy used it at the Dartmouth Conference.
-But it really made big when in 1997, IBM’s Deep Blue beat the world chess champion, Gary Kasparov.
+But it really made big when in 1997, IBM’s Deep Blue beat the then world chess champion, Gary Kasparov.
 Today, it has branched out to several industries and ushered in significant changes.
+How quickly and effectively it has penetrated industries is evident from the different AI in FinTech use cases.

 1. Security & fraud detection: